CarineRey/caars/INSTALL-HPC.md

 ## Installation on non-standard locations

 Here we describe a painfully, but complete, installation of amalgam and all it's dependencies (out of order).

 We will use [PSMN](http://www.ens-lyon.fr/PSMN/)'s case study as an example.
-PSMN use ```/applis/PSMN/``` as root filetree for all non-standard installations.
+PSMN use ```/applis/PSMN/``` as root filetree for all non-standard installations, on a NFS share on cluster's nodes.

+(TODO: user used in this document has read-write-execute rights on /applis/PSMN, explain differences between debian7/ & generic/)

 ### Python 2.7